holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 There are a handful of files to [check and/or modify](https://www.debian.org/doc/manuals/securing-debian-howto/ch4.en.html#s-restrict-console-login) in terms of disabling root logins.

 * `/etc/pam.d/login`
-This file along with the next one enables the `pam_securetty.so` module.
-When this file along with the next one is properly configured, when root tries to login on an insecure console (that's one that is not listed in the next file), they will not be prompted for a password and will instead receive a message like the following:
+This file, along with the next one, enables the `pam_securetty.so` module.
+When this file and the next one are properly configured, if root tries to login on an insecure console (that's one that is not listed in the next file), they will not be prompted for a password and will instead receive a message such as the following:
 `pam_securetty(login:auth): access denied: tty '/dev/tty1' is not secure :`
 `Login incorrect`
 Review and understand the contents of this file.
 There are plenty of comments, and read the [pam_securetty](http://linux.die.net/man/8/pam_securetty) man page, which also refers to other applicable man pages.
 By default, you may not need to change anything in here.
-Do check and make sure that the following line, which provides the possibility to allow logins with null (blank) passwords, has the `nullok` text removed from it:
+Do check and make sure that the following line, which allows the possibility of logins with null (blank) passwords, has the `nullok` text removed from it:
 `auth       required   pam_unix.so nullok`
 I generally also like to make sure that the following line does not exist, as it allows root to log into the system from the local terminals listed in `/etc/inittab`.
 A better practise is to only allow low privilege users access to terminals and then elevate privileges once logged in:
 `auth     requisite  pam_securetty.so`